 What’s in a dispensing fee?
 Is it all profit?

-Yes, it does cost a few hundred dollars to manufacturer a hearing aid that retails for over $1,000.
-However, that doesn’t consider the money the manufacturer spends on research, employees, marketing, equipment, facilities, etc. All those costs are spread out among how many of that hearing aid platform the manufacturer can sell.
-That single hearing aid chip, or platform, probably doesn’t sell even a million units worldwide.
-Therefore, leaving less units to spread the expenses across.
-If hearing aid manufacturers could sell as many hearing aids as Apple sells iPhones (approx. 80 million), then the cost of hearing aids would come way down.
+The parts for a hearing aid may indeed cost very little.
+However, that doesn’t consider the money the manufacturer spends on research, employees, marketing, equipment, facilities, etc. All those costs are spread out among how many of that specific hearing aid model the manufacturer can sell.
+That single hearing aid chip, or platform, will sell less than a million units worldwide.
+This means fewer units to spread the expenses across.
+If hearing aid manufacturers could sell as many hearing aids as Apple sells iPhones (approx. 80 million), then the cost of hearing aids would come down.
 It’s also a specialized device that needs to be fit by a professional.
-Braces can cost over $6,000, but we don’t look at the fact that its ‘just metal’.
-We see that it’s a very customized and specialized piece of equipment that must be put on by a professional.
+Braces can cost over $6,000, but we don’t look at the fact that it is 'just metal’.
+We see that it’s a very customized and specialized piece of equipment that a professional must fit.

 I can find cheaper hearing aids online, why shouldn’t I buy those?

-Currently hearing aids are illegal to sell online in Ontario.
+Currently, hearing aids are illegal to sell online in Ontario.
 However, we know there can be ways around that.
-What some consumers don’t understand is that hearing aids aren’t something you buy once and they’re perfect Everyone's hearing is different and hearing aids need to be adjusted, cleaned, repaired, etc. If you buy a hearing aid online and need an adjustment or repair you must ship them back to the US.
-Most companies charge a fee for expedited shipping as well.
-Most online companies offer warranties and service for anywhere from 90 days to a year, where most hearing aids purchased at a licensed hearing aid clinic are covered for 3 or more years.
-When you buy online, and you have to start looking at repair costs, or maybe even replacement, in years two and three you’re going to start hitting the same costs as if you just bought them at hearing aid clinic.
-Not to mention that most common issues just need a quick cleaning or in-office repair, and therefore no downtime shipping them back and forth.
+Some consumers don’t understand that hearing aids aren’t something you buy once and they’re perfect, everyone's hearing is different and hearing aids need to be adjusted, cleaned, repaired, etc. If you buy a hearing aid online and need an adjustment or repair you must ship them back to another country.
+Many companies charge a fee for expedited shipping as well.
+Online companies offer warranties and service for anywhere from 90 days to a year, where almost all hearing aids purchased at a licensed hearing aid clinic are covered for 3 or more years.
+When you factor in repair costs, or maybe even replacement, you’re going to start hitting the same costs in years two or three as if you just bought them at a hearing aid clinic.
+Most common issues just need a quick cleaning or in-office repair, and therefore there is no downtime shipping them back and forth.

-In summary, price will always be a sensitive issue, but we should never associate a cost to better hearing.
-In countries that have full funding for hearing aids, their adoption rate is roughly the same as Ontario.
-Makes you wonder if its cost or is it stigma?
+In summary, the price will always be a sensitive issue, but we should never associate a cost to better hearing.
+In countries that have full funding for hearing aids, their adoption rate is roughly the same as in Ontario.
+So is it cost or is it stigma?
 What matters is that Arnold Hearing Centres is there for you and we will work with you to make sure we figure out what’s best for you, your hearing, and your budget.
-Hearing aids need a personalized touch and we pride ourselves on being there for you in every step of the way.
+Hearing aids need a personalized touch and we pride ourselves on being there for you every step of the way.
 Contact us today to speak to any of our experts on how we can improve your hearing health!